 - Cleanliness and sanitation of surfaces (both food and non-food handling surfaces)

 - Food temperatures (both when stored and prepared)

 - Food labelling violations

 - Wage violations

 As you can tell, a lot goes into keeping our food safe.
-Restaurant regulations, licenses, and inspections can get complex but staying compliant with industry standards is mandatory.
+Restaurant industry government regulations, licences, and audits can get complex, but staying compliant with industry standards is mandatory.
 Understanding the basic principles of restaurant safety and the fundamentals of health policies and regulations sets you up for success as a restaurant owner.